john-lyne/john-lyne.github.io/_booknotes/science.md

 [Notes - Make it Stick](https://john-lyne.github.io/booknotes/science/stick)

 # *Consilience*, E.O.
 Wilson
-A book in which the author vouches for consilient acadmeia, especially in the humanities.
+A book in which the author vouches for consilient academia, especially in the humanities.
 Consilience is a “jumping together” of knowledge by linking facts and fact-based theory across disciplines to create a common groundwork of explanation.
 [Notes - Consilience](https://john-lyne.github.io/booknotes/science/consilience)

 # *The Social Conquest of Earth*, E.O.
 Wilson